-The proposals will be evaluated by a review committee comprising the DC chairs and additional senior CHI PLAY researchers.
+The proposals will be evaluated by the DC chairs.

 Review and acceptance decisions will balance several factors.
-It will depend on the quality of the proposal, and where you are within your doctoral education program.
-Other factors are important as well.
-As a group, the accepted candidates will exhibit a diversity of backgrounds and topics.
+These will depend on the quality of the proposal, and where you are within your doctoral education program.
+The group will be selected to exhibit a diversity of backgrounds and topics.
 Therefore, we are unlikely to accept more than two students from the same institution and almost certainly will not accept more than one student with the same advisor.
 To help the greatest number of students, attendees from previous CHI PLAY doctoral consortium are discouraged from applying.
 To attend a second CHI PLAY doctoral consortium, participants should make it clear how the second doctoral consortium would benefit them in a different way.

 Candidates who have a clearly developed idea, who are formally considered by their institution to be working on their dissertation, and who still have time to be influenced by participation in the Consortium will receive the strongest consideration.
-Participants in the Consortium will be selected by the Doctoral Consortium Committee.
 Confidentiality of submissions is maintained during the review process.
 All rejected submissions will be kept confidential in perpetuity.
 All submitted materials for accepted submissions will be kept confidential until the start of the conference.

-Authors of accepted submissions will receive instructions on how to submit a publication-ready copy, information about attending the Doctoral Consortium, and about preparing their poster.
+Authors of accepted submissions will receive instructions on how to submit a publication-ready copy, information about attending the Doctoral Consortium events before and during the conference, and about preparing the final version of their video.
 Authors will retain copyright to their submission.
 Obtaining permissions to use video, audio, or pictures of identifiable people or proprietary content rests with the author, not the ACM or the CHI PLAY conference.

 After the Conference

-Doctoral Consortium papers are archived in the ACM Digital Library in the CHI PLAY 2020 Extended Abstracts.
+Doctoral Consortium papers and videos will be archived in the ACM Digital Library in the CHI PLAY 2020 Extended Abstracts.

 Please direct any questions to email@example.com